openjdk/jmc/README.md

 mvn verify -P uitests -Dtest.includes=**/*SystemTabTest*,**/*TestRulesWithJfr*,**/*StacktraceModelTest* -Dtest.excludes=**/*ModelTest*
 ```

-The above won't run StacktraceModelTest as that is also matched by "test.excludes".
+The above will not run StacktraceModelTest, as that is also matched by "test.excludes".

 Note that if UI-tests are supposed to be part of the filtered run the "uitests" profile needs to be specified as well.
 Otherwise the UI won't start up and so the tests fail.